danielmackay/dotnet-ef-core-samples/SplitQueries/readme.md

 # Split Queries

-Queries with large numbers of joins can erform poorly.
+Queries with large numbers of joins can perform poorly.
 If you have a query with a large number of joins, you can split the query into multiple queries.
 For example, if you have a query with 10 joins, you can split the query into 5 queries with 2 joins each.
 This will improve performance.

 ## Use Cases